zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

 You need to add several endpoints to your application for integration with the API Mediation Layer:
 * **Swagger documentation endpoint**

-    The endpoint for the Swagger documentation
+    The endpoint for the Swagger documentation.

 * **Health endpoint**

-    The endpoint used for health checks by the Discovery Service
+    The endpoint used for health checks by the Discovery Service.

 * **Info endpoint**

-    The endpoint to get information about the service
+    The endpoint to get information about the service.

 The following java code is an example of adding these endpoints with Spring Controller: